Louise Redknapp Announces Her First Studio Album In 19 Years And New Single ‘Stretch’

 In total, she has achieved nine top 10 singles as a solo artist in the U.K.

 Aside from music, Louise has done a lot of TV presenting and made her radio debut in April 2018 guest presenting two evening shows on Heart.
-Louise has a cosmetic range Wild About Beauty, which she launched with make-up artist Kim Jacob which the Mirror revealed.
+Louise has a cosmetic range Wild About Beauty, which she launched with makeup artist Kim Jacob, which the Mirror revealed.
 In 2016, she reached the final in the 14th series of Strictly Come Dancing.